zaskul/Discord-MusicBot/README.md

     pip install -r requirements.txt

+`note that this bot was made before Heroku removed their free plan!`

 If you want to use a service like Heroku follow their guide on how to deploy a Python app:

 https://devcenter.heroku.com/articles/getting-started-with-python